ivy-llc/ivy/README.md

 ```

 These functions can be used eagerly or lazily.
 If you pass the necessary
-arguments for function tracing, the compilation/transpilation step will
+arguments for function tracing, the graph tracing/transpilation step will
 happen instantly (eagerly).
-Otherwise, the compilation/transpilation
+Otherwise, the graph tracing/transpilation
 will happen only when the returned function is first invoked.

 ``` python